openaps/docs/docs/docs/While You Wait For Gear/monitoring-OpenAPS.md

 ![papertrail homescreen buttons](../Images/error-messages.png)

 But, really, most of those messages are the normal course of the rig telling you what's going on.
 Like "Hey, I seem to have disconnected from the wifi...I'm going to look for BT now.
 Hold on.
 I need to organize myself.
 Bringing up my stuff I need to find BT.
 Ok, found a BT device.
 Well, I can connect to it, but some of the features I don't need...like an audio BT connection."
 But, the rig doesn't speak English...it speaks code.
-So, if you don't speak code...sometimes a filer for `network` might help you filter for the English bits of info a little better.
+So, if you don't speak code...sometimes a filter for `network` might help you filter for the English bits of info a little better.
 Here's what that same period of time looked like with a `network` filter applied.
 It's a little more clear that my rig was changing from a BT tether to a wifi connection when you filter the results.

 ![papertrail homescreen buttons](../Images/network-filter.png)